 Some sinners think that they cannot come to Christ unless they first repent, and that repentance prepares for the forgiveness of their sins.
-It is true that repentance does come before the forgiveness of sins.
+It is true that repentance is necessary for salvation and it does come before the forgiveness of sins.
 But should the sinner wait till he has repented before he can come to Jesus?

 The Bible does not teach that the sinner must repent before he can accept the invitation of Christ that says, “Come unto Me, all ye that labor and are heavy-laden, and I will give you rest” (Matthew 11:28).

 Sinners can’t repent without the Spirit of Christ to awaken their conscience.
 “Can an Ethiopian change his skin or a leopard its spots?
 Neither can you do good who are accustomed to doing evil” (Jeremiah 13:23).
 No one can change his evil nature without God (Rom.
 3:9–12; 7:22–8:4).